 - Bring hard copy to class (you will need the information for an exercise during Seminar). - A seminar overview is a one-page document to prepare you for Seminar.
 The overview will include: - 1.
-Two to four key take-aways from the required book readings - 2.
+Key take-aways from the required book reading (2-4) - 2.
 Questions the required book readings raised for you - 3.
-Connections to current events, course material, or personal experience, if any
+Connections to current events, course material, or personal experience